jakedmtr/heart-disease-analysis/README.md

 # Heart Disease Analysis

-The analysis and Excel workbook in this repository are licensed under the MIT License.
-The underlying dataset is sourced from Kaggle and remains subject to its original license and terms.
+The underlying dataset is sourced from Kaggle here: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download which is in term sourced from https://archive.ics.uci.edu/dataset/45/heart+disease.

 ## Overview